adobeio/adobeio-documentation/sign/api_usage/check_status.md

 # Check the Status

 Adobe Sign can return the current status of the agreement and a complete history of events that have happened on that particular agreement.
-The simplest mechanism is for your application to provide a callback URL when sending the document for signature.
-Adobe Sign will then ping your service whenever the status of the agreement changes.
-Upon receiving a callback, your application can then call Adobe Sign to get the latest status on the agreement.
+The simplest mechanism is for your application to provide a webhook URL when sending the document for signature.
+Adobe Sign will then ping your webhook with the appropriate [webhook event](../webhooks/webhook_events.md) whenever the status of the agreement changes.

 ![Checking the status of an agreement](../img/sign_devguide_2.png)